heisenbergO312/CircleUp/README.md

 A full-stack social media application aimed at increasing connections and sharing among its users.

-Some of the key features
+Some of the key features:
 > User authentication,
 > Toggle darkmode/lightmode,
 > Implemented likes,